-To find out more, I caught up with Lino Uruñuela, SEO manager at Barcelona-based start-up Camaloon that specializes in personalized products – and an old hand at working the corporate life over 500km from his office.
+To learn more, I caught up with Lino Uruñuela, SEO manager at Barcelona-based start-up Camaloon, that specializes in personalized products – and an old hand at working the corporate life over 500km from his office.

 You’re employed at an office in Barcelona and live in San Sebastián.
-Hardly anyone in your team sees you regularly.
+Hardly anyone on your team sees you regularly.
 Do you ever work in your pajamas?